YagneshV/subliminal-learning-codebase/README.md

-Here’s a clean, structured README for your Colab workflow explaining what each step is doing and why.
-I’ve written it in a professional style that highlights reproducibility and purpose.
-You can place this as `README.md` in your repo.

----

 # Subliminal Learning Paper Replication - Colab Workflow

 This Colab workflow reproduces the Subliminal Learning paper experiments, including dataset generation, fine-tuning, and evaluation of base and fine-tuned models.